 In energy management and climate protection, our aim is to go beyond the legal framework to identify ways of minimizing the impact on the environment and to implement these in our management approaches.
-In 2021, the divisions focused primarily on the topics of efficiency enhancement, energy saving, and thus the reduction of CO2 emissions.
+In 2022, the business segments focused primarily on the topics of energy saving, purchasing green electricity, and thus the reduction of CO2 emissions.

-Fresenius constantly invests in new buildings and modernizations that meet the latest energy standards and legal requirements.
+Fresenius further invests in new buildings and modernizations that meet the latest energy standards and legal requirements.

 Fresenius Medical Care